cockroachlabs-field/cockroachdb-jdbc/README.md

 ### cockroachdb-jdbc-it

 Integration tests and functional tests activated via a Maven profiles.
 See build section further down in this page.

+### cockroachdb-jdbc-demo

+A standalone demo app to showcase the retry mechanism and other features.

 ## Getting Help